cloud-shuttle/flow-rs/docs/guides/QUICK_START.md

 }
 ```

-This quick start guide should get you productive with Leptos Flow quickly.
+This quick start guide should get you productive with Flow-RS quickly.
 Check out the other guides for more advanced usage patterns and best practices.